mrngm/Classified/README.md

 have put all the input CSV files.
 They need to be put into `./data/input/`.

 Since this is about 1.2GB, we can imagine this takes a while to download.
-Therefore, we have prepared an Anaconda installation on `lilo5.science.ru.nl`, with a checkout of our working code, including the data files.
+Therefore, we have prepared two Anaconda installations on `lilo5.science.ru.nl`, with a checkout of our working code, including the data files.

 ## Preparation on lilo5.science.ru.nl